glassroom/goom_ssm_rnn/README.md

 | Training iterations    | At least 1,800 (1.8M samples); harder tasks require more samples |

 The models trained to competitive performance on all tasks we tested.

-## Convenience Methods

-Besides the standard PyTorch `forward()` method, the model provides three additional methods:

-* `model.get_param_groups()`, which accepts a scalar weight_decay value as input, and returns two parameter groups for training, one with weight decay and one without without decay.

-* `model.compute_loss_and_metrics()`, which accepts predicted scores over the model's vocabulary, and true token ids, and returns a cross-entropy loss and a dictionary with one metric: 'accuracy'.

-* `model.generate()`, for generating new token ids, given a sequence of preceding token ids, after the model has been trained on a language-generation task.
-Please see our code for additional arguments.

 ## Modifying the RNN for Other Tasks